 In Canvas, each user chooses their own notification preferences.
 The instructor cannot change notification settings coursewide.
 Therefore, the best way to ensure that your students get the notifications you want, and to help them avoid anxiety from too many notifications, is to show them how to manage their notification preferences.

 We recommend reviewing the following guide and then sharing it with your students: How do I set my Canvas notification preferences?
 Show them where to find their notification preferences, and let them know what the default settings are (find them on pp. 2-3 of this document).

 The Canvas Student and Teacher apps can also send notifications.
 You and your students may wish to choose either push or email notifications.
 You can easily turn off push notifications in your notification preferences or from the app’s settings on your mobile device.

 - If you’re using the Canvas Calendar as intended (see above), Canvas will nudge students for you.
 Adding or changing a due-date on the Calendar or directly from an assignment triggers a notification (by default, this is sent to students in a weekly digest).

-- If you’re grading a series of submissions and wish to only release the grades when they’re all done, rather than notifying each student as you submit their grade, use the Mute function in Speedgrader or in the gradebook.
-Mute the assignment until you’re done grading, then unmute it.
+- If you’re grading a series of submissions and wish to only release the grades when they’re all done, rather than notifying each student as you submit their grade, use the Manually Post Grades policy in the gradebook settings.
+When you’re done grading, you can post the grades from the assignment's dropdown menu in the gradebook.
 All students will gain access to their grades at the same time.

 Posting a Canvas announcement is the quickest way to send a message to your entire class with reasonable certainty that they’ll see it, even if they’re using mobile devices.
 This can be useful for announcing homework, alerting students to optional events, or sending reminders.